isabella232/devo-ps.github.io/_posts/blog/2013-03-06-troubleshooting-5minutes-on-a-yet-unknown-box.md

 ```

 - How many filesystem are being mounted?
-- Is there dedicated filesystem for some services? (not to name mysql?)
+- Is there dedicated filesystem for some services? (not to name - mysql?)
-- What are the filesystem mount options? (noatime? default?) have some FS be remounted RO?
+- What are the filesystem mount options? (noatime? default?) have some FS be re-mounted read-only?
 - Do you have any disk space left?
 - Is there any big (deleted) files that have not been flushed out?
 - Do you have room to extend a partition if disk space is an issue?